Unity-Technologies/ml-agents/docs/Tutorial-Custom-Trainer-Plugin.md

 ```

-Calculate losses and other metrics from an `AgentBuffer` generated from your trainer class, a typical pattern(incomplete) would like this:
+In which losses and other metrics are calculated from an `AgentBuffer` that is generated from your trainer class, depending on which model you choose to implement the loss functions will be different.
+In our case we calculate value loss from critic and trust region policy loss.
+A typical pattern(incomplete) of the calculations will look like the following:

 ```python